VA Compensation for Specific Phobias – Everything You Need To Know

 - 10 percent rating: “Occupational and social impairment due to mild or transient symptoms which decrease work efficiency and ability to perform occupational tasks only during periods of significant stress; or symptoms controlled by continuous medication.”

 - 0 percent rating: “A mental condition has been formally diagnosed, but symptoms are not severe enough either to interfere with occupational and social functioning or to require continuous medication.”

-As of 2019, here is the monthly compensation you can expect for each of the six possible ratings (for a single Veteran with no dependents):
+As of late 2019, here is the monthly compensation you can expect for each of the six possible ratings (for a single Veteran with no dependents):